-The Company's success depends on its ability to attract and retain customers.
-There are many factors which could impact the Company's ability to attract and retain clients, including but not limited to the Company's ability to continually produce desirable and effective products, the successful implementation of the Company's client-acquisition plan and continued growth in the aggregate number of patients selecting medical marijuana as a treatment option.
-The Company's failure to acquire and retain patients as customers would have a material adverse effect on the Company's business, operating results and financial condition.
+Our success depends on its ability to attract and retain customers.
+There are many factors which could impact our ability to attract and retain clients, including but not limited to our ability to continually produce desirable and effective products, the successful implementation of our client-acquisition plan and continued growth in the aggregate number of patients selecting medical marijuana as a treatment option.
+Our failure to acquire and retain patients as customers would have a material adverse effect on our business, operating results and financial condition.